Sainsbury's sales beat expectations in latest quarter

-LONDON, July 6 (Reuters) - British supermarket group Sainsbury's (SBRY.L) on Tuesday beat expectations for first-quarter sales though growth did slow sharply reflecting a tough comparison with last year when shoppers stocked-up for a first COVID-19 lockdown.
+LONDON (Reuters) - British supermarket group Sainsbury’s on Tuesday beat expectations for first-quarter sales though growth did slow sharply reflecting a tough comparison with last year when shoppers stocked-up for a first COVID-19 lockdown.

 Sainsbury’s said sales of grocery, general merchandise and clothing were all higher than its expectations throughout the quarter.
 It said it outperformed competitors and grew market share.